 The ionizers are powerful in eliminating bacteria, but they don’t perform oxidation procedures.
 So they cannot stop a significant number of microbial types and organic materials.

 Bacteria often evolve genetically, which eventually compromises the pool ionizer’s ability to be effective.
 So it’s good to be aware of your pool purification needs.

 Research has shown that bacteria species such as Pseudomonas are the most commonly resistant types.

 Cost of Pool Ionizers

-Based on the price listing from popular sites like Amazon and eBay, the cost of pool ionizers averages between $100 and $600 for the small to average-sized pools.
-However, expect these costs to increase to up to $2000 for large or public swimming pools.
+Pool ionizers average between $100 and $600 for small to average-sized pools.
+However, expect these costs to increase to up to $2,000 for larger or public swimming pools.

 The solar types are the cheapest because they don’t feature the same components as their electrical counterparts.

-- The functions it can perform.
-Expect an ionizer with several capabilities to be available at a slightly higher cost than other basic alternatives.
+- The functions it can perform: Expect an ionizer with several capabilities at a slightly higher cost than other basic alternatives.

-- The quality of copper and silver ions is vital as this determines their longevity and ability to remove impurities from the water.
+- The quality of copper and silver ions: This is vital as this determines their longevity and ability to remove impurities from the water.

-At the end of the day, a pool ionizer might be perfect for your outdoor pool, but you still have to use it with some chlorine to ensure the best results.
+At the end of the day, a pool ionizer might be perfect for your outdoor pool.
+As long as you still use some chlorine, you’ll have a beautifully clean pool.
 The benefit is that the ionizer reduces the need for other sanitizers.
-Plus, the ionizers have a specific lifespan, and you have to be careful in using them the right way.